Part 5

 "He saw, 'well yams grow, potatoes will grow'.
 So they grew their potatoes and along come the local clan and they thought, 'well we shared the yams with you, let's borrow a few potatoes'.

+"People were killed, and it was all over this misunderstanding of sharing."
 Native title historian Michael Bennett completed an Aboriginal heritage study for the Cabonne and Blayney Council local government areas to build a picture of Wiradjuri after European contact.

 "As pastoralism spread throughout the west there were fewer and fewer places for Aboriginal people to live," Dr Bennett said.